Aberdare National Park offers the more experienced safari goer an excellent alternative to the busier parks of Kenya.

 The Aberdare National Park is located about 150 km north of Nairobi and is part of the Aberdare Mountain Range.
 Covering an area of approximately 766 square kilometers.

 Night game viewing is provided by the lodges in the salient area of the Park.
-With excellent sightings of elephant, buffalo, lion, and rhino.
-That are drawn to the waterholes and saltlicks each evening.
+There are excellent sightings of elephants, buffalo, lions, and rhinos that gather at the waterholes and saltlicks each evening.

 This is a great add-on to the busier parks in Kenya so for example; Amboseli or Masai Mara.